evomimic/map-narratives/docs/drafts/glossary.md

 ---

+## DAHN (Dynamic Adaptive Holon Navigator)

+## DAHN (Dynamic Adaptive Holon Navigator)

+A personalized, dynamic interface layer for exploring the MAP holon graph.
+DAHN empowers each agent to shape their own experience — not just by choosing settings, but by composing the very way information is seen, explored, and interacted with.

+Rather than each app imposing its own interface, DAHN provides a **coherent visual and interaction layer across all Mapps**.
+This coherence is achieved through dynamic selection of visualizers — modular components contributed by HX designers to the federated [Visualizer Commons](#visualizer-commons).

+DAHN embodies the MAP design philosophy: **putting agents at the center of their digital experience**, enabling expressive, adaptable, and trustable interfaces that evolve with collective and individual needs.

+---

 ## Dance

 A **Dance** is a named, invocable action that a [Holon](#holon) can perform or participate in — such as querying data, initiating a service, accepting an offer, or responding to a relationship.